dakanji/RefindPlus/README.md

-protect_mac_nvram| Stops UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop| Fixes issues with GOP on some Legacy Macs. reinforce_apfs| Allows directly booting Big Sur as well as FileVault (without needing PreBoot). scale_ui| Provides control of UI element scaling. scan_other_esp| Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_mac_boot_args| Allows arbitrary Mac OS boot argument strings.
+protect_mac_nvram| Stops UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop| Fixes issues with GOP on some Legacy Macs. reinforce_apfs| Allows directly booting Big Sur as well as FileVault (without needing PreBoot). reinstall_gop| Reinstalls GOP driver on capable legacy units (such as classic MacPros). scale_ui| Provides control of UI element scaling. scan_other_esp| Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_mac_boot_args| Allows arbitrary Mac OS boot argument strings.